covid19india/blog/_posts/2021-02-04-theroadahead.md

 Over the last year, a lot of you folks have helped us in different ways.
 We sincerely appreciate all the help!
 Many have volunteered with us, many have cheered us on, many have shown us the value of the data we have collected, many have kept us on our toes by reporting issues.
 But most of all, all of you have made us believe that honest collaborations can lead to great results.
 You folks have brought a smile on our faces many a times.
 Thank you for that :)

 We will continue to remain open and transparent about our thought processes and decisions with all of you folks.
 But eventually this intiative will stop.
 That's a reality we cannot deny.
-Until that time, we will continue to take one day at a time.
+Until then, we will continue to take one day at a time.

 Until we write again,
 Stay safe!